 - Most goals by a Finnish-born player: 684

 - Most goals in a season (Anaheim): 52

 - Most career assists (Anaheim): 531

 - Most points in a season (Anaheim): 109

 And no, that’s not everything; not by a long shot.

-Kariya, unfortunately, was plagued by injuries, most notably the concussions that ultimately cut his career short.
-Admirably, Kariya has been a very vocal proponent in raising awareness around the prevalence of concussions with professional hockey players.
+Injuries, unfortunately, plagued Kariya, most notably the concussions that ultimately cut his career short.
+Admirably, Kariya has been a very vocal proponent in raising awareness around the prevalence of concussions among professional hockey players.